NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Fossil Fragment (Triceratops Frill).md

 * * *

-This small piece of triceratops frill turns into a [[Monster Core/Triceratops|Triceratops]] when activated.
+This small piece of triceratops frill turns into a [[3-Rules/Bestiaries/Monster Core/T/Triceratops|Triceratops]] when activated.
 It can be called upon once per day and can remain in triceratops form for no more than 10 minutes.
 The skeleton can serve as a mount for a creature one size smaller than it or smaller.

 *Source: Pathfinder Rage of Elements*
 *OGL*